-- Maximum Level: Equivalent to approximately 2% of the value of depreciable capital assets for the Electric and Water Utility as reported on the most recent audited financial statements. - Events or Conditions Prompting Use of the Reserve: An emergency event requiring the need to fund necessary capital expenditures (e.g. natural disaster causing treatment facility closure, conveyance disruption, loss of substation or generating asset, etc.) as approved by Board and City Council. - Definition and Purpose: Provide funds to ensure continuity of construction over fiscal years to be reimbursed by bond proceeds or other resources. - Target (Minimum): 6 months of the following years approved capital improvement expenditures for each Utility. - Maximum Level: 9 months of the following years approved capital improvement expenditures for each Utility. - Events or Conditions Prompting use of the Reserve: This Reserve may be used to fund capital expenditures during the year as funding resources are acquired (e.g., bond proceeds, capital contributions, revenues, etc.), as approved by Board and City Council
+- Definition and Purpose: Provide funds to ensure continuity of construction over fiscal years to be reimbursed by bond proceeds or other resources. - Target (Minimum): 6 months of the following years three year average of approved ongoing capital improvement plan expenditures or budget including previous year audited actual expenditures, current years original budget expenditures, and the following years original budget expenditures for each Utility.
+The calculation is exclusive of any capital improvement expenditures funded with restricted or designated reserves other than the unspent bond proceeds restricted reserve. - Maximum Level: 9 months of the following yearsthree year average of approved ongoing capital improvement plan expenditures or budget including previous year audited actual expenditures, current years original budget expenditures, and the following years original budget expenditures for each Utility.
+The calculation is exclusive of any capital improvement expenditures funded with restricted or designated reserves other than the unspent bond proceeds restricted reserve. - Events or Conditions Prompting use of the Reserve: This Reserve may be used to fund capital expenditures during the year as funding resources are acquired (e.g., bond proceeds, capital contributions, revenues, etc.), as approved by Board and City Council.